ElektraInitiative/PermaplanT/doc/usecases/map_statistics.md

     -   The user views statistics about their garden and plants.
         Examples of statistics include:
         -   Total number of plants in the garden
-        -   Number of Elements in each Layer
+        -   Number of elements in each layer
         -   Total number of visits to the garden

 -   **Alternative scenario:**